thi-ng/umbrella-docs-temp/defmulti.defmultin.md

 ## defmultiN variable

 Returns a multi-dispatch function which delegates to one of the provided implementations, based on the arity (number of args) when the function is called.
-Internally uses , so new arities can be dynamically added (or removed) at a later time.
-If no `fallback` is provided, `defmultiN` also registers a [DEFAULT](./defmulti.default.md) implementation which simply throws an [IllegalArityError](./errors.illegalarityerror.md) when invoked.

-\*\*Note:\*\* Unlike  no argument type checking is supported, however you can specify the return type for the generated function.

 <b>Signature:</b>